 Picture: Major General Jim Barry AM MBE with 2015 John Monash Scholar Dr Victoria Cox

 From the field: Miranda Gronow

 This section of our newsletter features Alumni reporting from the field with stories of their exploits and enterprises.
 This edition's 'From the Field' feature is 2017 John Monash Scholar, Miranda Gronow.
-Miranda is currently studying for an MPhil in Late Antique and Byzantine Studies.
+Miranda recently completed an MPhil in Late Antique and Byzantine Studies.